 So why the big swing in prices?
 Well, some cons are more popular than others.
 If you want to sling your wares at the Roswell Galacticon, it will cost you about $50.
 But, if you’re lucky enough to score a booth at the huge Denver or Phoenix cons, you’re going to have to dig deeper into the wallet.
 Think of it like this: the bigger the crowd, the bigger the cost.
 But, do not let the price points rattle you.
 Fans attend cons with a burning desire to buy stuff.
 It’s not like you’re hocking books in the streets.
 With the right attitude and a good elevator pitch, you will almost certainly cover your expenses and score a sizeable profit.

-As an example, I manned an Artist Alley booth at the Albuquerque Comic Con, the biggest con in the state.
+As a simple example, I manned an Artist Alley booth at the Albuquerque Comic Con shortly after the release of my debut novel Transient.
 Booth prices were $200 for the entire weekend, a great value for the crowd size.
-I brought 80 copies of my novel Transient, along with a bunch of promo freebies (very important, will discuss those shortly).
+I brought 80 copies of the book along with a bunch of promo freebies (very important, will discuss those shortly).
 I priced them at $10 each and sold 78 of them.
 That’s $780, which more than covered the entire con and all printing costs.
 I wasn’t even trying to make a profit.
 I just wanted to promote my works and, best case scenario, cover my booth costs.
 And without breaking a sweat, I left with a healthy profit.

 Sounds like a barrel of fantastic awesomeness.
 So what’s the catch, con man?
 Yes, there is a catch.
 A very, very, very big catch.
 And I already know that it will be a deal-breaker for many authors.
 You must, and I cannot stress this enough … be personable.
 I can hear the shrieks of hysteria coming from several of you, but this is non-negotiable.
 The single worst thing you can do as a booth jockey is be shy.
 You have a sea of target clientele walking by you at all times.
 If you’re afraid to talk to them, then you have no business being there.
 I cannot tell you how many times I have walked by an artist booth, only to see them facedown in their smartphone.
 For pity’s sake, engage your audience.